pjanul/pymgal/README.md

 ## Who do I talk to?

-*   Please report any issue to Weiguang Cui (cuiweiguang@gmail.com) or Patrick Janulewicz (patrick.janulewicz@mail.mcgill.ca).
+*   Please report any issue to Weiguang Cui (cuiweiguang@gmail.com) or Patrick Janulewicz (patrick.janulewicz@gmail.com).
 *   Or report a bug through issues.

 ## Acknowledgement